gtalarico/ironpython-stubs/README.md

 ## Credits

-This project was inspired by work started by Gary Edwards on [Gitlab](https://gitlab.com/reje/revit-python-stubs).
+This project is a fork of the repository started by Gary Edwards on [Gitlab](https://gitlab.com/reje/revit-python-stubs).
-Thank you Gary.
-And thank you [Ehsan](https://github.com/eirannejad) for pointing me to it!
+Thank you for your work Gary - and thank you [Ehsan](https://github.com/eirannejad) for pointing me to it.

 It uses PyCharm's [Generator3](https://github.com/JetBrains/intellij-community/blob/master/python/helpers/generator3.py) to create the stubs.